swyxio/swyxdotio/content/writing/technical/react/react-survey-2019.md

 - Do they feel better or worse about the state of React today?
 - What is one "crazy idea" that they wish someone would make (or build into React)?

-We could have focused a lot more on asking these questions in order to probe deeper on solving "real" problems rather than stay at surface level numbers.
+We could have focused a lot more on asking these questions in order to probe deeper on solving "real" problems rather than staying at surface level numbers that don't really help swing any decisions.

 Next year I want to get past surface level shit and get deeper to the heart of understanding what people want and what people struggle with.
 Do that well and I think we give creators the intel to serve the community better.
-I'm realizing that that is ultimately the role of the community moderator - not to provide the answers but to provide the platform for great answers to emerge.
+I'm realizing that that is ultimately the role of the community moderator - not to provide the answers but to **provide the platform for great answers to emerge**.